sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

 = Projects =
 Coding sprint and project ideas for [:days4:SAGE Days 4] June 12-17, 2007.

-((NOTE: William Stein is currently reorganizing this page into sections.))

 Each section lists the project followed by the main contact person for that project.

  * [:days4/projects/packaging: Packaging and Distributing SAGE] -- Didier Deshommes